 - This variation is loaded, which prevents fear of movement

-- It is performed bilaterally, which prevents a fear that moving the wrong way will throw it out again
+- It is performed both sides, which prevents a fear that moving the wrong way will throw it out again

 - It can be done without the help of a practitioner, promoting self empowerment